 The RCN is focused on research sites and an interdisciplinary team of collaborators from twelve institutions in six countries along a Transect of the Americas (henceforth, the Transect RCN) stretching from Alberta, Canada to Patagonia, Chile and Argentina.
 Each research site is viewed as a social-ecological system (SES) including both the headwaters (i.e., natural watersheds or hydro-climatic systems) and the downstream water use systems and the embedded social systems.
 Collectively, we refer to these social-ecological systems as headwater dependent systems (HDSs).
 Each HDS must develop adaptation strategies to short- and long-term challenges presented by changing hydro-climatic patterns and other concurrent internal and external stressors presented by changing societies.
 Information for each site is available at https://transect-of-the-americas.wsu.edu/sites/ (make simple link on web version).

 Pathways launches a high quality student engagement in HDS research across the Transect using a novel international research experience model.
 The program is designed to be flexible in order to meet the needs and unique circumstances of the graduate student, their advisor, the international mentor, and the mission of the Transect RCN.
-The Pathways experience core elements are a two-week summer school in Patagonia in collaboration with the University of Chile and the research experience with a host mentor at one of the RCN sites.
+The Pathways experience core elements are a two-week Summer School in collaboration with our hosts at one RCN site, and the research experience with a host mentor at one of the RCN sites.
 We refer to these as the Launching Experience and In-Flight Experience, respectively.
-During the summer school, instructors from WSU and UNM, RCN sites, and the University of Chile will join Pathways and Latin American students and focus on:
+During the summer school, instructors from WSU and UNM, and RCN sites will join Pathways and Latin American students and focus on:

 - The principles and practices of interdisciplinary, international, and inter-organizational (I3) research;